adam-omah/milestoneproject1-bandsite/README.md

 3.Media Page dedicated to the Audio tracks for users to listen to & watch.

+4.News page for latest,

-4.Contact page allowing fans to write to the band and prospective clientel to get in touch for hiring the band.
+5.Contact page allowing fans to write to the band and prospective clientel to get in touch for hiring the band.

 All pages will have Navigation and footer elements and footer will contain social links.